elementor/elementor-developers-docs/src/theme-conditions/condition-check.md

 ## Embed Page

-Another use case is to check if it's an embed page:
+In this example we'll check to see if it's an embed page:

 ```php
 class Elementor_Test_Condition extends \ElementorPro\Modules\ThemeBuilder\Conditions\Condition_Base {